Body count x distance / time 2

 We must forestall this ultimate sacrifice and turn it into a celebration shared by the same actors.

 The number of well-trained warriors, times their rate of fire, divided by re-supply deadlines, times cruising and battle speeds; divided by the defender’s throw-weight, his ability to dig in, armor plate, maneuver, evade detection and replace casualties; times ...
 These and many other constants and variables make up an intricate threat formula whose complex elements weapon managers have compulsively refined.

 Col. T. N. Dupuy attempted to formulate this equation in his book, Understanding War, Paragon House Publishers, New York, 1987.
 He didn’t quite make it.
-His results, bearing on the Iraq War and predicting enormous American casualties under fire from Saddam Hussein’s army, were not predictive.
-This formula exists; its definitive version just hasn’t been openly published yet.
+His results, bearing on the Iraq War and predicting enormous American casualties under heavy fire from Saddam Hussein’s army, were not predictive.
+The definitive version of this formula exists; it just hasn’t yet published openly.

-In a process strikingly comparable to Darwinian selection, alternate bursts of technological innovation favor the means of attack and defense.
+In a process strikingly similar to Darwinian selection, alternate bursts of technological innovation favor the means of attack and defense.
 These and many other variables make up a complicated threat formula.
-Morale, morality and cultural factors (for example, personal eagerness to kill despite God’s forbidding it, as well as a ritual default to ultimate self-sacrifice) may turn out to be more important than mere details of military hardware and strategy.
-The Japanese and the Celts thought so, to their ultimate defeat.
+Morale, morality and cultural factors (for example, personal eagerness to kill despite God’s forbidding it, as well as the ritual default to ultimate self-sacrifice) may turn out to be more important than mere details of military hardware and strategy.
+The Japanese and the Celts believed as much, to their ultimate defeat.

 · Commander: his particular traits; and